khan4019/tree-grid-directive/README.md

 angular-bootstrap-grid-tree
 ===========================

-A grid that has tree structure rows. using angular, bootstrap
+A grid to display data in tree structure by using angular, bootstrap.

 #### Demo:: [http://khan4019.github.io/angular-bootstrap-grid-tree/test/abgTree.html](http://khan4019.github.io/angular-bootstrap-grid-tree/test/abgTree.html)

-##### Mininum to start
+### Mininum to start
-Include abgTree.css and abg-tree-directive.js

-In you html add the following
+Include abgTree.css and abg-tree-directive.js after bootstrap and angular.
+In your html just add the following

-      <abg-tree tree-data  ="my_tree_data"></abg-tree>
+      <abg-tree tree-data="my_tree_data"></abg-tree>

-**tree_data:** tree-data is an array of objects.
+**tree_data:** is an array of objects.
 If object has child put them in 'children' array of the object. an example of tree-data will look like.

      $scope.tree_data = [
          {Name:"USA",Area:9826675,Population:318212000,TimeZone:"UTC -5 to -10",